frannietrempe/Obsolete-Removable-Media-Guide/operating_systems.md

 ### If you need to use [emulation](https://frannietrempe.github.io/Obsolete-Removable-Media-Guide/pages/emulators.html) to view your files, you will need to know the compatible operating system(s).
 Look for documentation that lists the computing requirements.
 For example, a commercial CD-ROM would have come with a booklet or case specifying the operating system(s) on which it will run, or the disc itself could have some indication of requirements.
 Of course you may not still have such documentation in your possession, or more likely, the removable media was **not** commercially generated and **no** documentation ever existed.

-If this is the case, you will need to make  educated guesses as to when you think the removable media object and its  files were created, and under what circumstances (e.g. a graphic designer is more likely to have been working on a Mac than someone in finance.)
+If this is the case, you will need to make  educated guesses as to when the removable media object and its files were created, and under what circumstances (e.g. a graphic designer is more likely to have been working on a Mac than someone in finance).
 This process may take some trial and error.

 ## Here is a list of operating systems and their release dates to get you started.